OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

 \subsection{Trusted lists}

-Proposed by the European Telecommunications Standards Institute (ETSI) {[}\citeproc{ref-etsi:trustlists}{71}{]}, \textbf{Trusted lists} are perhaps the most pervasive regulatory device introduced in eIDAS, and -- in particular -- EUDI.
-These lists, published and maintained by \emph{Trusted List Providers} (TLPs), contain the trust anchors (identifiers and public keys) of regulated \emph{Trust Service Providers} (TSPs).
-The \emph{Trust Services}, which these entities provide, are \emph{digital identity solutions} {[}\citeproc{ref-oecd:govdi}{31}{]}: (electronic) services involved in authentication processes, such as the issuance, validation, and verification of signed attestations (certificates); as well as their life cycle management, and that of their verification material (e.g., timestamps, ledgers, signatures, and seals) {[}\citeproc{ref-eu:eidas}{5}; \citeproc{ref-eu:arf}{7}{]}.\footnote{Without diving to deep into the nature of \textbf{trust} -- which is also undefined in the regulations -- and given the techno-economic context, we take it to be a relationship between two parties, that supports the exchange of data and services {[}\citeproc{ref-idlab:trust}{72}{]}.
+Proposed by the European Telecommunications Standards Institute (ETSI) {[}\citeproc{ref-etsi:trustlists}{78}{]}, \textbf{trusted lists} are perhaps the most pervasive regulatory device introduced in eIDAS, and -- in particular -- enforced in EUDI.
+These lists, published and maintained by \emph{Trusted List Providers} (TLPs), contain the trust anchors (i.e., identifiers and public keys) of regulated \emph{Trust Service Providers} (TSPs).
+The \emph{trust services}, which these entities provide, include a variety of \emph{digital identity solutions} {[}\citeproc{ref-oecd:govdi}{28}{]}: (electronic) services involved in authentication processes; e.g., the issuance, validation, and verification of signed attestations (certificates), as well as their life cycle management, and that of their verification material (e.g., timestamps, ledgers, signatures, and seals) {[}\citeproc{ref-eu:eidas}{6}; \citeproc{ref-eu:arf}{8}{]}.\footnote{Without diving to deep into the nature of \textbf{trust} -- which is also undefined in the regulations -- and given the techno-economic context, we take it to be \emph{a relationship between two parties, that supports the exchange of data and services} {[}\citeproc{ref-idlab:trust}{79}{]}.
 In Section~\ref{sec-politics}, we look into this in more detail.}